beginning of content

 When should I see my doctor?

 See your doctor as soon as possible if you have a lump or swelling anywhere in your body.
-Also visit your doctor if you have symptoms that you are worried about.
+Also, visit your doctor if you have symptoms that you are worried about.

-FIND A HEALTH SERVICE — Our Service Finder can help you find doctors, pharmacies, hospitals and other health services.
+FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 How is Hodgkin lymphoma diagnosed?

-If the biopsy shows you have Hodgkin lymphoma, you will be asked to have some further tests see if the cancer has spread.
+If the biopsy shows you have Hodgkin lymphoma, you will be asked to have some further tests to see if the cancer has spread.
 These may be:

 How is Hodgkin lymphoma treated?